Marco Goecke

 Marco Goecke (born 12 April 1972) is a German choreographer.
 He was the director of Hanover State Ballet between 2019 and 2023, and had also held positions at Stuttgart Ballet, Scapino Ballet, Nederlands Dans Theater and Gauthier Dance.
 He had additionally choreographed works for Paris Opera Ballet, Berlin State Ballet, Les Ballets de Monte-Carlo and Vienna State Ballet, among others.
 Die Welt's Manuel Brug called him "the most important choreographer in Germany."

-In February 2023, after an incident in which he smeared dog feces on the face of a dance critic who had reviewed him negatively, he was removed from his position in Hanover.
+In February 2023 he smeared dog feces on the face of a female dance critic who had reviewed him negatively and refused to apologise.
+After the attack he was removed from his position as head of Hanover State Opera’s ballet company.
+In late May 2024 Goecke was announced to be the director of ballet for the Theater Basel for the upcoming season 2025/2026.

 Early life

-Goecke was born 12 April 1972 in Wuppertal, Germany.
+Goecke was born on 12 April 1972 in Wuppertal, Germany.
 His father worked in an office at a factory and his mother as a secretary.
 He has an older sister.

 Goecke began ballet training in 1988.
 He studied at the Ballet Academy Cologne, the Tanzinstitut Heinz-Bosl-Stiftung in Munich, and from 1989 to 1995 at the Royal Conservatory of The Hague.